Cephalopod limb: Description

 In the scientific literature, a cephalopod arm is often treated as distinct from a tentacle, though the terms are sometimes used interchangeably, often with the latter acting as an umbrella term for cephalopod limbs.
 Generally, arms have suckers along most of their length, as opposed to tentacles, which have suckers only near their ends.
 Barring a few exceptions, octopuses have eight arms and no tentacles, while squid and cuttlefish have eight arms (or two "legs" and six "arms") and two tentacles.
 The limbs of nautiluses, which number around 90 and lack suckers altogether, are called cirri.

 The tentacles of Decapodiformes are thought to be derived from the fourth arm pair of the ancestral coleoid, but the term arms IV is used to refer to the subsequent, ventral arm pair in modern animals (which is evolutionarily the fifth arm pair).

 The males of most cephalopods develop a specialised arm for sperm delivery, the hectocotylus.

-Anatomically, cephalopod limbs function using a crosshatch of helical collagen fibres in opposition to internal muscular hydrostatic pressure.
+Cephalopod limbs function using a core of transverse muscle mass with a ring of longitudinally-oriented muscles embedded near its edge.
+The transverse muscle is wrapped by circular muscle fibres.
+The circular muscles are in turn wrapped by a pair of helical muscles with opposing handedness.
+Since the volume of each limb remains relatively constant, a decrease in one dimension causes an increase in another.
+For example, when the transverse and circular muscles contract, the cross-secional area of the limb is reduced.
+The limb's volume must remain constant so its length increases as a result.
+Likewise when the longitudinal muscles contract, the limb shortens and so the transverse muscle extends to increase the cross-sectional area.